okfn/infra/okfn.org/moin/fcuk/README.txt

    [site-wide-moinmoin-python-directory]/theme

 2. htdocs
-  1. Copy the modern theme and rename it as okfn
+  1. In the site-wide htdocs directory copy the modern theme and rename it as fcuk

-  2. Delete htdocs/css/screen.cs and replace by css/screen.css (fcuk css)
+  2. Delete (site-wide)/htdocs/fcuk/css/screen.cs and replace by
+     ./css/screen.css (fcuk css)

+  3. symlink ./images to (site-wide)/htdocs/fcuk/images